lorinkoz/talk-djangoconau20-schemas/slides.md

 layout: false
 class: middle

-# From multi-tenancy to PostgreSQL schemas
+# From multi-tenancy to<br/>PostgreSQL schemas in Django

 ---